Thesis

 Regulatory Compliance and Data Safety

 Healthcare data breaches pose severe legal and financial risks, particularly under HIPAA, which mandates strict protections for protected health information (PHI).
-As of March 2025, violations may result in fines up to $50K per violation, with annual caps of up to $1.5 million, and may lead to civil lawsuits and criminal charges for willful neglect.
-International regulations like GDPR impose even stricter fines of up to €20 million or 4% of annual revenue, as of March 2025.
+As of September 2025, violations resulted in fines up to $50K per violation, with annual caps of up to $1.5 million, and may lead to civil lawsuits and criminal charges for willful neglect.
+International regulations like GDPR impose even stricter fines of up to €20 million or 4% of annual revenue, as of September 2025.

 AI Hallucination